sebest/katana/README.md

 This example defines one origin with 3 clusters with multiple nodes.

-We take advantage of the python syntax to create a list the nodes.
+We take advantage of the Python syntax to create a list of the nodes.

 *example with amazon S3 and a custom origin*:
 ```python